Garbanzos-con-chorizo/JARVIS-V.2/README.md

 environment variable on the GUI machine if the server is not on `localhost:8000`.

 ### Mobile App Prototype

 A small Kivy client in `mobile_app/` allows remote control of JARVIS.
 Start the companion Flask server with:

 ```bash
 python -m jarvis.server
 ```

 Run the mobile app to send commands or to start and stop listening remotely.

+### Data Logging

+`jarvis/data.py` provides the `DataManager` used to log conversation history and lab readings to an SQLite database named `jarvis.db`.
+Helper methods such as `average_temperature()` summarise logged data for future display or analysis.

 ## License